C-D-Lewis/node-microservices/README.md

 ## App List

-* [`attic`](apps/attic) - Data storage service that allows outside apps to POST/GET app-specific data items, stored locally in a variety of formats (JSON, Gist, etc.).
+* [`attic`](apps/attic) - Data storage service that allows other apps to POST/GET app-specific data items, stored locally in a variety of formats (JSON, Gist, MongoDB, etc.).
-* [`concierge`](apps/concierge) - API service that allows creation and deletion of webhook callbacks, and can message other apps locally in response.
+* [`concierge`](apps/concierge) - API service that allows creation and deletion of webhook callbacks, and handles POST requests to those callbacks by saving payloads received, or forwarding them on via `conduit`.
-* [`conduit`](apps/conduit) - API service that allows all the other apps to communicate, as well as providing a single entry-point for the outside world to communicate with any single app, all using a standard message format.
+* [`conduit`](apps/conduit) - API service that allows all the other apps to communicate, as well as providing a single entry-point for the outside world to communicate with any single app, using a standard message format.
 * [`guestlist`](apps/guestlist) - API service that grants and checks user access tokens.
 Master access is granted via a local file for the sysasmin.
-* [`monitor`](apps/monitor) - The oldest service, runs plugin scripts on a timed basis to perform generic tasks, including checking weather, train delays, uptime status of other services and reporting this all to a variety of reporters, such as Google Cloud Messaging.
+* [`monitor`](apps/monitor) - The oldest service, runs plugins and scripts on a timed basis to perform generic tasks, including checking weather, train delays, uptime status of other services, and updating LED lights on schedule.
 * [`plug-server`](apps/plug-server) - API service to control local smart
   devices, such as TP-Link Smart Plugs.
+* [`visuals`](apps/visuals) - API service that provides an API between other services and the local LED lights hardware.
+Also provides animations and Spotify album art color integration.

+## Dashboard List

 * [`service-dashboard`](apps/service-dashboard) - React application that shows
   the status of all local apps running through `conduit`, and provides a GUI for their APIs.
 For example, setting colors for `visuals`.
-* [`visuals`](apps/visuals) - API service that provides an API between other services and the local LED lights hardware.
-Also provides animations and Spotify album art color integration.
+* [`lighting-dashboard`](apps/service-dashboard) - React application showing an
+  easy to use card of colors and shortcuts for `visuals` APIS, such as Spotify mode.

 ## Common Modules